ivanhanigan/Ivan-Hanigan-CV/about-me.md

 ### <a name="current-role"></a>Current Role

-Director, WHO Collaborating Centre for Environmental Health Impact Assessment
+Director, WHO Collaborating Centre for Climate Change and Health Impact Assessment

 Senior Lecturer in Climate Change and Health